ArthurMdrs/cv32e40p/README.md

 [![Build Status](https://travis-ci.com/pulp-platform/riscv.svg?branch=master)](https://travis-ci.com/pulp-platform/riscv)

-# OpenHW Group CORE-V CV32E40P RISC-V IP
+# OpenHW Group CORE-V CV32E40P RISC-V IP with RVFI

+This is a modified CV32E40P with the RVFI interface implemented.
+Check out RISC-V Formal on GitHub.

 CV32E40P is a small and efficient, 32-bit, in-order RISC-V core with a 4-stage pipeline that implements the RV32IM\[F|Zfinx\]C instruction set architecture, and the PULP custom extensions for achieving